-On August 30, 2017, the City published a public notice of the public hearing and the review and comment period in the Fresno Bee.
-On September 1, 2017, the City made available a Public Review Draft of the report for a 15-day review period.
+On August 30, 2017 the City published a public notice of the public hearing and the review and comment period in the Fresno Bee.
+On September 1, 2017, the City made available a Public Review Draft of the report for a 15 day review period.
 The City utilized an email distribution list of over 500 interested individuals to share the Public Review Draft PY 2016 CAPER and advised of the comment and community engagement process.
 The email distribution list contains email addresses that range from residents, to community based organizations and public/private agencies, all encouraged to share the information with their networks as well.
 The Fresno City Council was also provided with the Draft PY 2016 CAPER and asked to share with interested stakeholders.
 The City also distributed a message through social media efforts.

 The draft report was available at Fresno City Hall, 2600 Fresno Street, Room 2133 (City Clerk's Office) and Room 3070 (Housing Division); as well as at the Downtown Branch of the Fresno County Public Library and online at www.fresno.gov/housing.
-Written comments were to be directed to: City of Fresno, DARM, Attention: Tom Morgan, 2600 Fresno Street, Room 3070 Fresno California, 93721 or by e-mail to thomas.morgan@fresno.gov by no later than September 18, 2017.
+Written comments were to be mailed to: City of Fresno, DARM, Attention: Tom Morgan, 2600 Fresno Street, Room 3070 Fresno California, 93721 or by e-mail to thomas.morgan@fresno.gov by no later than September 18, 2017.

-The Housing and Community Development Commission conducted a workshop to review the draft CAPER and to receive and consider public comments on September 13, 2017.
-Translators were made available, and no public comments were received.
+(PENDING) The Housing and Community Development Commission conducted a workshop to review the draft CAPER and to receive and consider public comments.
 The Fresno City Council conducted a public hearing on Thursday September 21, 2017, at 2:35 p.m., in Council Chambers at Fresno City Hall, 2600 Fresno Street.
-No public comments were made.
-The Fresno City Council considered and approved the CAPER following the close of the public hearing opportunity.
+The Fresno City Council considered and approved the CAPER following the close of the public hearing.

-The City offered to provide translators, upon request, and make special accommodations for persons with disabilities attending the public meetings.
+The City offered to provide translators, upon request, and make special accommodations for persons with disabilities at the public meetings.